yuku/textcomplete/README.md

 - Enable to apply multiple textareas at once.
 - Don't show popup on pressing arrow up and down keys.
 - Hide dropdown by pressing ESC key.
+- Prevent showing a dropdown when it just autocompleted.

 ### February 2, 2014 - v0.1.1